AlejandroCiuba/big-ideas-project/README.md

 # big-ideas-project
 The two week project for big ideas

+## Project Description:
+The Python Script takes the user's name and age (as an integer).
+Then, it formats the name and displays the name and how long (approxiamately) that person has been alive in months.

-Group Names:
+## Group Names:
-Alejandro Ciuba
+- Alejandro Ciuba
-Daniel Mezinhsky
+- Daniel Mezinhsky
-Sean Li
+- Sean Li

-Project Description